 - are possibly assigned a risk factor by the court.
 In other words, once a juvenile is found to have committed one status offense, if that juvenile comes before the court accused of another status offense or a crime, his or her risk factor for being a repeat offender may justify a stricter punishment in the second case.

-When a juvenile court finds that a youth has committed a status offense, a number of possible punishments may be imposed:
+When a juvenile court finds that a youth has committed a status offense, a number of possible punishments may be imposed, which vary from state to state:

-- The juvenile may be given a deferred adjudication.
-This means no formal probationary oversight and no formal ruling that the juvenile committed a status offense as long as he or she does not commit another for a specific period of time.
+- The juvenile may be given deferred adjudication—This means there will be no formal probationary oversight and no formal ruling that the juvenile committed a status offense, provided the juvenile does not commit another for a specified period of time

-- The juvenile may be allowed to continue living at home but placed on probation.
-The probationary period usually depends on the juvenile’s prior appearances before the court or the severity of the current offense.
+- The juvenile may be placed on probation.
+A juvenile placed on probation must not commit any further offenses and must regularly check in with court representatives; however, they are allowed to remain living at home with their parents.
+The length of the probationary period usually depends on the juvenile’s prior appearances before the court or the severity of the current offense.
+If a juvenile on probation commits another offense, they may face further punishment, including placement at a state school or locked facility.

 Juvenile Justice and Delinquency Prevention Act

-- discouraging the confinement of status offenders after their adjudication hearings, even when courts find that they committed the alleged status offense
+- discouraging the confinement of status offenders, even when courts find that they committed an offense;

-- carefully checking that minority juveniles do not represent a disproportionate number of those detained based on the local population
+- carefully checking that minority juveniles do not represent a disproportionate number of those detained based on the local population; and

-All states, territories and the District of Columbia must comply with these provisions.
+All states, territories and the District of Columbia are required to comply with these provisions.

-A parent, a school official or the police may file a Child in Need of Supervision petition with a court in an effort to help a juvenile who continues to commit one or more of the following status offenses:
+A parent, school official, or police officer may file a Child in Need of Supervision (CHINS or CINS) petition (in some states, a Person in Need of Supervision (PINS) petition)) with a court in an effort to help rehabilitate a juvenile who continues to commit status offenses such as the following:

 - running away from home